phenriquels01/move-it-project/README.md

 This is a simple website for a moving company called "Move It".
 The project was built using Bootstrap 5 and focuses on making the website responsive with an emphasis on UI components such as navigation bars, hero sections, features, carousels, and footers.
 The website is mobile-first and optimized for both desktop and mobile devices.

-## Overview

-"Move It" is a moving company that offers various services such as professional moving, countrywide services, and a personal touch.
-The website is designed to attract customers by highlighting the main services offered, allowing easy navigation through the navbar, and providing a carousel to showcase images of happy clients.

 ## 🚀 Features

 - **Navbar**: A responsive navigation bar with links to different sections of the site.